Biotensegrity and the mechanics of fascia Open

 The temporo-mandibular joint causes more problems than any other in the body and is the least understood with the high incidence of associated symptomatology remaining a major cause for concern.
 This lack of knowledge is partly due to the difficulties in acquiring information as it is not easy to access and practical and ethical constraints have ensured the almost complete absence of reliable in-vivo data on joint loading and muscle forces.
 Whilst the issue of joint compression was debated throughout much of the twentieth-century, it is now considered that short-comings in the underlying biomechanical theory and analysis have contributed to this uncertainty and stifled progress, and that a reassessment of mandibular motion from a different perspective could resolve this.

-Fascial hierarchies and the relevance of crossed-helical arrangements of collagen to changes in the shape of muscles. link
+2016 Fascial hierarchies and the relevance of crossed-helical arrangements of collagen to changes in the shape of muscles.
+Open

 Journal of Bodywork and Movement Therapies 2016; 20:377-387